mdn/kuma/docs/tests-ui.rst

 the tests against a different URL (e.g., your local environment) pass the desired URL to the command with ``--base-url``::

-   $ py.test -m "not login" tests/functional/ --base-url http://localhost:8000 --driver Chrome --driver-path /path/to/chromedriver
+   $ py.test -m "not login and not maintenance_mode" tests/functional/ --base-url http://localhost:8000 --driver Chrome --driver-path /path/to/chromedriver

 Run the tests in parallel
 -------------------------